Saptarshi-ux/python-practice/README.md

-# codewars-python-practice
+# Daily algorithm practice in Python
-My Python solutions for CodeWars challenges
+My Python solutions for CodeWars and Leetcode challenges